Most Effective Products

 Chlorphacinone bait

-Since Chlorphacinone is a multi-feed anticoagulant, rodents will need to feed on the bait multiple times until they receive a lethal dosage.
-After feeding on enough rodenticide, death can occur between 3 to 10 days after feeding has begun.
+Since Chlorophacinone is a multi-feed anticoagulant, rodents must feed on the bait multiple times until they receive a lethal dosage.
+After feeding on enough rodenticide, death can occur 3 to 10 days after feeding has begun.

 Featured Products

-Rozol Tracking Powder - Rozol Tracking Powder is used to control rats and mice.
+Rozol Tracking Powder is used to control rats and mice.
 The powder is applied in areas where the targeted rodents walk, causing them to ingest it when they groom themselves.
-It can be easily applied in between walls and other hard to reach areas.
+It can be easily used between walls and other hard-to-reach areas.

 Questions and Answers